 Our first example refers to Hajdúszoboszló residents' increasing anxieties in 2023 about the town becoming a de-facto dormitory for guestworkers employed in Debrecen.
 Independent national and local media published feature articles and vox-pop videos circulated through online news and social media, contributing to the drama around the arrival and presence of guestworkers.
 One example, a video broadcast on independent news portal '444', presented by Jobbik opposition party politician, György László Lukács, contributed to the sense of crisis that has characterised migration discourse in Hungary.
-The video showed hazmat-suited non-European construction workers alighting company transport in the centre of Hajdúszoboszló after their shift.
+16 The video showed hazmat-suited non-European construction workers alighting company transport in the centre of Hajdúszoboszló after their shift.
 Lukács graphically described 'chaotic scenes' with 'cheap Asian migrant workers... this is what it looks like when large numbers of migrant workers [Lukács uses the more negative term migránsmunkások rather than guestworkers] pour into Hajdúszoboszló ... and take Hungarians' jobs' (Alfahír 2023).
-However, it is difficult to align

-... and take Hungarians' jobs' (Alfahir 2023).
 However, it is difficult to align what is presented in the video with Lukács' narrative.
 What we see is workers leaving their (six) buses and quietly dispersing.
 No 'chaotic scenes' with workers

-Jobbik (now 'Jobbik-Konszervatívok') has a history of neo-Nazi, anti-Roma and antisemitic activity but now positions itself as a national conservative party.
+16 Jobbik (now 'Jobbik-Konszervatívok') has a history of neo-Nazi, anti-Roma and antisemitic activity but now positions itself as a national conservative party.